mmillar-bolis/MDunmeris/index.md

 The central religious symbol of the Tribunal Faith is the [Ghartok](https://www.imperial-library.info/content/forum-archives-michael-kirkbride) Triolith, represented as an inverse triangle with Daedric glyphs in each corner, spelling *ASV*.
 However, it can also be common to see the [Imperial Triolith](https://en.uesp.net/wiki/File:MW-cover-Morrowind_Box_Art.jpg) which features the Seal of Akatosh instead of the Hand of Mephala at it's center.

 The word "ALMSIVI" is a *portmanteau* of the three individual names of the Godhead.
-However, the letters themselves are merely a roman rendering of the phonetic pronounciation of the daedric glyphs, <span style="font-family:Daedric; color:red">ASV</Span>.
+However, the letters themselves are merely a roman rendering of the phonetic pronunciation of the Daedric glyphs, <span style="font-family:Daedric; color:red">ASV</Span>.

-The word itself, literally unprnouncable by Dunmer, comes from [Ehlnofex](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages).
+The word itself, literally unpronounceable by Dunmer, comes from [Ehlnofex](https://en.uesp.net/wiki/Lore:Ehlnofex_Languages).
 The blended form is simply the closest one can come to pronouncing a word in a divine language.
 Spelling each letter case as capital is a way of culturally denoting that the word *itself* is holy when uttered.

 ###### In Daedric script, holy words are written in red.
 Specify the color in the span tag like so:
 ```html